testofthings/toolsaf/documentation/architecture/Adapters.md

 NodeComponentTool applies tool output to node components.

 **Input file name:** Sample data files need to be named after components.
-For example, if we want to apply tool output to Mobile_App's SW component, the file name must be Mobile_App_SW + `data_file_suffix`
+For example, if we want to apply tool output to Mobile_App's SW component, the file name must be Mobile App SW + `data_file_suffix` (no underscores)

 ---
 ## Writing new tool adapters